 Early History of the Annakin family

-Another 155 words (11 lines of text) covering the years 1761 and 1602 are included under the topic Early Annakin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Annakin research.
+Another 119 words (8 lines of text) covering the years 1761, 1761, 1782, 1787 and 1602 are included under the topic Early Annakin History in all our PDF Extended History products and printed products wherever possible.

 Annakin Spelling Variations